 Expected Term.
 The expected term of options granted represents the period of time that they are expected to be outstanding.
 We estimate the expected term of options granted based on historical exercise patterns, which we believe are representative of future behavior.
 Our estimate of the expected life of new options granted to our employees is five years, consistent with prior periods.
-We have examined our historical pattern of option exercises in an effort to determine if there were any discernable patterns of activity based on certain demographic characteristics.
-Demographic characteristics tested included age, salary level, job level and geographic location.
+We have examined our historical pattern of option exercises in an effort to determine if there were any discernable patterns of activity based on certain demographic characteristics tested included age, salary level, job level and geographic location.
 We have determined that there were no meaningful differences in option exercise activity based on the demographic characteristics tested.

 Expected Volatility.
-In implementing SFAS No. 123(R), we reevaluated our expected volatility assumption used in estimating the fair value of employee options.
 We estimate the volatility of our common stock at the date of grant based on historical volatility consistent with SFAS No. 123(R) and SAB No. 107.
 Our decision to use historical volatility instead of implied volatility was based upon analyzing historical data along with the lack of availability of history of actively traded options on our common stock.